arielherself/espresso/README.md

 ## The many woes of El Salvador

 President Nayib Bukele said El Salvador had repaid its creditors &quot;in full&quot; as $604m of bonds matured on Tuesday.
-Concerns that the South American country might default were alleviated last year when the government secured a $450m loan from the Central American Bank for Economic Integration and executed two bond buybacks.
+Concerns that the Central American country might default were alleviated last year when the government secured a $450m loan from the Central American Bank for Economic Integration and executed two bond buybacks.
 But investors’ confidence in El Salvador remains low.
 The public debt-to-GDP ratio stands at over 80%.
 In September Fitch, a ratings agency, downgraded the country’s debt yet again.

 The uncertainty is thanks almost entirely to Mr Bukele&#x27;s unconventional leadership.
 After making El Salvador the first country in the world in which [bitcoin is legal tender](https://te.arielherself.xyz/the-americas/2022/11/17/el-salvadors-bitcoin-experiment-is-not-paying-off), in September 2021, Mr Bukele started to invest public money in the cryptocurrency.
 But the government’s portfolio has lost almost half its value since then, a loss worth some $52m.
 Some of his other policies are expensive, too.
 A crackdown on gangs has swelled the prison population.
 And the cost is not just financial: many innocent people have been rounded up.

 ## Daily quiz

 Our baristas will serve you a new question each day this week.
 On Friday your challenge is to give us all five answers and, as important, tell us the connecting theme.
-Email your responses (and include mention of your home city and country) by 1700 GMT on Friday to [<span class="__cf_email__" data-cfemail="a9f8dcc0d3ecdad9dbccdadac6e9cccac6c7c6c4c0dadd87cac6c4">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@te.arielherself.xyz).
+Email your responses (and include mention of your home city and country) by 1700 GMT on Friday to [<span class="__cf_email__" data-cfemail="d786a2bead92a4a7a5b2a4a4b897b2b4b8b9b8babea4a3f9b4b8ba">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@te.arielherself.xyz).
 We’ll pick randomly from those with the right answers and crown one winner per continent on Saturday.

 <strong>Tuesday: </strong>What name for a gentle breeze derives from that of a Greek god?